-- the One who alone has immortality, dwelling in unapproachable light; who no one among men has seen, nor is able to see; to whom be the honor and dominion of ages.
+the One who alone has immortality, dwelling in unapproachable light; who no one among men has seen, nor is able to see; to whom be the honor and dominion of ages.
 Amen.

-- To the rich in the present age; instruct them not to be arrogant nor to have trusted – or to trust – in the uncertainty of riches but in God; the One who richly provided us with all things for enjoyment.
+> - To the rich in the present age; instruct them not to be arrogant nor to *trust in the uncertainty of riches but in God; the One who richly provided us with all things for enjoyment.

-- They are to do good, to be rich in good works, to be generous and ready to share,
+> - They are to do good, to be rich in good works, to be generous and ready to share,

-- storing up for themselves a good foundation for what is about to come, so they might seize the life which is truly life.
+> - storing up for themselves a good foundation for what is about to come, so they might seize the life which is truly life.

-- O Timothy, keep the deposit entrusted to you; turning away from profane, worthless babblings and contradictions falsely called knowledge,
+> - O Timothy, keep the deposit entrusted to you; turning away from profane, worthless babblings and contradictions falsely called knowledge,

-- which in professing them, some have gone astray from the faith.
+> - which in professing them, some have gone astray from the faith.
 Grace be with you.
 [Amen]

+>

-Click to Collapse this Chapter
+> Click to Collapse this Chapter